haider213/Possum_on_edge/README.md

 By default the apps expect the dataset under `./data/invasive-species`.
 You can specify a custom data root and annotation CSV path through the UI once the app is running.

+## Deploying on Gradio using ZeroGPU

+You can also host the apps on [Hugging Face Spaces](https://huggingface.co/spaces) and run them with the free **ZeroGPU** hardware tier.
+Follow these steps:

+1. Sign in to Hugging Face and create a new Space.
+2. Choose the **Gradio** SDK and select **ZeroGPU** as the hardware.
+3. Upload the repository files or connect the Space to this Git repository.
+4. Ensure `requirements.txt` lists all dependencies including `gradio` and `librosa`.
+5. Set `app.py` (or `viewer_app.py`) as the Space's entry file and start the Space.

+The application will launch in the hosted Gradio environment with ephemeral GPU access provided by ZeroGPU.